 Bremen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Bremen is nearly on par with the US average for all cities of 21.84%: 20.90% of adults 25 and older in Bremen have a bachelor's degree or advanced degree.

 The per capita income in Bremen in 2018 was $26,092, which is middle income relative to Indiana and the nation.
 This equates to an annual income of $104,368 for a family of four.
 However, Bremen contains both very wealthy and poor people as well.

+Bremen is a very ethnically-diverse town.
 The people who call Bremen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bremen residents report their race to be White, followed by Asian.
-Important ancestries of people in Bremen include Irish, Italian, English, and Scottish.
+Bremen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 22.17% of the town’s residents.
+Important ancestries of people in Bremen include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Bremen is English.
 Other important languages spoken here include Spanish and Italian.